skeema/mybase/README.md

 * Supports command suites / subcommands, including nesting
 * Extensible to other option file formats/sources via a simple one-method interface
 * Automatic help/usage flags and subcommands
+* Only uses the Go standard library -- no external dependencies

 ## Motivation